 The term carbon footprint refers the measure of the total amount of greenhouse gases (GHGs) emitted across all the activities of an organisation (Carbon Trust 2012).
 A carbon footprint is calculated by constructing a GHG inventory, in which organisations quantify, report and manage their GHG emissions.
-This study constructs a GHG emissions inventory for the Dublin City University (DCU) for the 2018 calendar year and thus estimates its carbon footprint using a using the internationally recognised methodology 'Greenhouse Gas Protocol Corporate Standard'.
+This study constructs a GHG emissions inventory for the Dublin City University (DCU) for the 2019 calendar year and thus estimates its carbon footprint using the internationally recognised methodology 'Greenhouse Gas Protocol Corporate Standard' 1.
 The final figures are presented as tonnes of carbon dioxide equivalent (tCO2e).
-This is the third report of the DCU Carbon Footprint using the GHG Protocol and as can be seen from table 1 below there has been a significant increase in reported GHG emissions over these reporting periods.
-There has been a large increase (~45%) growth in student numbers and over an 150% increase in campus size due to incorporation with St. Patrick's College, Mater Dei and Church of Ireland Institute of Education.
-However, the majority of the increase in reported GHG emissions is due to improve measurement i.e. additional categories have been included in the scope of calculations particularly procurement.
+This is the 2019 report of the DCU Carbon Footprint using the GHG Protocol and, as can be seen from table 1 below, there has been a significant increase in reported GHG emissions over the reporting periods since 2015.
+There was a large increase (~45%) growth in student numbers between 2015 and 2018 (although this has since dropped by ~17% of 2018 numbers as of 2019) and an over 150% increase in campus size due to incorporation with St. Patrick's College, Mater Dei and Church of Ireland Institute of Education.
+However, the majority of the increase in reported GHG emissions is due to improved measurement i.e. additional categories have been included in the scope of calculations, particularly procurement.